 I have read and agree to abide by the student cell phone policy knowing that consequences for use of a cell phone during school will be enforced.
 I also understand that my cell phone can and will be searched by school officials when school officials have reasonable suspicion that school rules have been violated.
-I realize that failure to turn over my cell phone to any school official will result in a discipline referral for insubordination, which could result in an out of school suspension.
+I realize that failure to turn over my cell phone to any school official will result in a discipline referral for insubordination. which could result in an out of school suspension.

 Student Signature: Date:

-derstand the student cell phone policy and also acknowledge that I k up my son/daughter's phone if and when cell phone policy
+As the parent or guardian, I have read and understand the student cell phone policy and also acknowledge that I may be contacted to come to the school to pick up my son/daughter's phone if and when cell phone policy infractions do occur.

-Parent or Guardian Signature: Date:
+Parent or Guardian Signature:

+Date: